- Zinc is effective against mild to severe acne and is available as a topical or oral treatment

 Does Zinc Work for Acne Scars?

-Zinc could reduce the appearance of scarring from acne.
-In part, this is due to its anti-inflammatory properties.
+Due to its anti-inflammatory properties, zinc could work to prevent acne scars from forming and help reduce deep scar formation.
 Zinc also helps with cell turnover, which may aid in healing or reducing scars.

 Best Type of Zinc for Acne